Stephanie-Ta/Stephanie-Ta/README.md

 ## 🚀 Projects

 - **Forecasting Excess Mortality Due to Extreme Temperatures in BC, Canada** | _UBC MDS Capstone Project_ | Apr 2025 - Present
-  Collaboratively developing a model to forecast excess mortality due to extreme temperatures across British Columbia's regional health authorities.
-Forecasts will be displayed on an interactive **R Shiny** dashboard that updates daily.
+  Collaboratively explored models to forecast excess mortality due to extreme temperatures across British Columbia's regional health authorities.
+Forecasts using the best model are displayed on an interactive **R Shiny** dashboard that updates daily.

 - **Pneumonia Classifier** | _UBC Medicine Datathon_ | Mar 2025
   Fine-tuned a pretrained DenseNet169 model with **PyTorch** to classify chest X-rays into categories: pneumonia, atelectasis, and others.